sarcastech/skunkwork/README.md

 Ultra simple stub server that returns JSON data

 # Huh?
-Skunkwork is a NodeJS server that creates a REST-like API based on prov"id"ed JSON file.
+Skunkwork is a NodeJS server that creates a REST-like API based on provided JSON file.

 # Usage
 Install it globally: